-Snow, rain, and cold weather can make it difficult to give dogs the proper exercise and entertainment they need during the winter, especially when it gets dark before 5pm.
+Snow, rain, and cold weather can make it difficult to give dogs the proper exercise and entertainment that they need during the winter, especially when it gets dark before 5pm.
 Let’s be honest, sometimes after a long day, taking your dog on a walk in the cold is the last thing you want to do.
 Thankfully, with some creativity, you can keep your dog entertained indoors and get them the stimulation needed to relax happily all night beside you.

 It’s understandable that dogs, like humans, get a little stir crazy in the winter.
 Plus, that sentiment has likely been compounded during quarantine due to less opportunities to sniff and greet both human and doggy friends.
 By taking your dog somewhere new, you’re giving them the opportunity to discover new smells and explore new environments, both of which mentally stimulate dogs.
 Need some ideas?
 Take them to a new pet store to pick out a toy, swing by a coffee shop with outdoor heaters for a puppuccino, or sign up for a one-night getaway at a dog-friendly hotel.

 Just as kids (and let’s admit it -- adults too) enjoy building blankets forts in the house, your dog will love it when you make an agility course!
 Think about all of the items you already have at your disposal that can be used -- chairs to jump over, stools to weave around, stairs to sprint up, a bed to crawl under, a bench to act as a ramp, etc. You’ll need to get creative but it will be worth it, we promise!
 Agility courses provide dogs not only with mental and physical stimulation they need, it also works on their obedience.
 By the end of quarantine, your dog might be ready for the real deal!